farmad313/trip-matcher/README.md

 #### ✔️ What is the best Data type for trip fare?
 1. BigDecimal: Use BigDecimal for prices and volumes in financial applications to ensure precise and accurate calculations.
 2. Double: double might be faster and use less memory, but it is prone to rounding errors and not suitable for financial precision.

+#### ✔️ What is the best way to store and apply back to back rules and state transition?
+At production level, as the company's rule might be complex and changeable, using frameworks such as Spring State Machine or Camunda BPMN engine is recommended.

 #### ✔️ Highlevel design of tap matcher processor?
 1. Read tap-on and tap-off events from csv file.